Back to Learning Center

 Blog

-You are about to give sworn testimony, either by deposition in an attorney’s office or in a courtroom.
-This information is presented in an effort to make your testimony more effective.
-Your deposition testimony may be used at trial; therefore, similar rules apply to deposition and courtroom testimony.
-Finally, some of these pointers should be observed strictly even though they may not coincide with your personal style and inclination.
-Others are mere suggestions.
-Occasionally, your case will be an exception to the “general rule” making these instructions inappropriate.
-It is important that you consult with an attorney before giving testimony.
+When you are about to give sworn testimony, either by deposition in an attorney’s office or in a courtroom, it’s crucial to make your testimony as effective as possible.
+Your deposition testimony may be used at trial, so similar rules apply to deposition and courtroom testimony.
+Keep in mind that some of these pointers should be strictly observed, even though they may not fit with your personal style or inclination.
+Occasionally, your case will be an exception to the general rule, so it’s important to consult with an experienced attorney before giving your testimony.

-Appearance.
+Your appearance matters.
 Dress conservatively for your deposition or court appearance.
-You will be notified in advance if the deposition may be videotaped; however, approach each deposition as though it is going to be videotaped.
-Choose business attire over casual clothing, dark shades over bright colors, solids overprints, conservative shoes, and modest jewelry.
+You will be notified in advance if the deposition may be videotaped; however, approach each deposition in a divorce or other family law case as though it is going to be videotaped.
+Choose business attire over casual clothing, dark shades over bright colors, solids over prints, conservative shoes, and modest jewelry.

-Demeanor.
-Consider yourself under observation from the time you leave your motor vehicle until you return to it.
-Do not laugh or make clever remarks during that time.
+Keep a professional demeanor.
+Whenever you are scheduled for a divorce deposition, consider yourself to be under observation from the time you leave your motor vehicle until you return to it.
+Do not laugh or make clever remarks during a deposition or any other type of legal matter.
 Do not be drawn into pleasantries by the opposing party, opposing attorney, or staff.
-If you see someone you know, make your greeting brief.
+If you see someone you know, keep your greeting brief.

-Posture.
-Your posture conveys your attitude about the case.
+Check your posture.
+As you’re providing divorce testimony, your posture conveys your attitude about the case.
 Do not lean back in the chair.
 Keep your feet on the floor.
 Never swing your leg or jiggle your foot.
 Sit erect and slightly forward.
-This case is serious business to you, so your demeanor will be serious and businesslike.
-Avoid mannerisms that tend to indicate anxiety.
+Whether you are giving a deposition or court testimony, this case is serious business to you, so your demeanor should convey that mindset.
+Avoid mannerisms that tend to indicate anxiety or lack of confidence.

-Speech.
-Your speech should show your strength as a witness.
-Try to be conscious of distracting speech patterns, such as the use of crutch phrases like, “You know,” or “Don’t you see,” or “To be honest with you.”
+Speak carefully.
+Your speech during a divorce deposition should show your strength as a witness.
+Try to be conscious of distracting speech patterns, such as the use of crutch phrases like “You know,” “Don’t you see,” or “To be honest with you.”
 Do not use words like “never” or “always.”
 If there is a court reporter present, the court reporter will take down every word, and only one person may speak at a time.
-Do not interrupt a speaker, and if someone interrupts you – stop.
-It is difficult for the reporter to record nods of the head.
-Also, words like “Yeah” sound rougher in writing than they do orally, so say “Yes” and “No.” Do not be concerned about errors in grammar or the mispronunciation of words.
-The truth and accuracy of your recollection is more significant than language agility.
+Do not interrupt a speaker, and if someone interrupts you, stop.
+It is difficult for the reporter to record nods of the head, so always speak your responses.
+Also, words like “yeah” sound rougher in writing than they do orally, so say “yes” and “no.” Do not be concerned about errors in grammar or the mispronunciation of words.
+The truth and accuracy of your recollection are more significant during depositions in divorce cases than your language agility.

 Tell the truth.
-Even if you think the truth will be to your disadvantage, always tell the truth.
+Even if you think the truth will be to your disadvantage, always tell the truth during a deposition in a divorce or other family law matter.
 When telling the truth is your principle guideline, you can relax.
-You will not get flustered when the opposing attorney tries to make you sound like you have been lying because you have not been.
+You will not get flustered when the opposing attorney tries to make you sound like you have been lying, because you have not been.
 You will not have to figure out whether a truthful answer will help or hurt the case.
-You will not have to worry about what you said three questions back or three months ago.
+And you will not have to worry about what you said three questions back or three months ago.
 If your answers are inconsistent, there is undoubtedly a reasonable and honest explanation.
 Your demeanor and voice will communicate that you are being truthful.

 Know the facts of your case.
-It is crucial that you know the facts of your case.
-Create or review a timeline of events before your deposition or testimony.
-Review important documents and other significant tangible information (i.e., photographs and recordings) before your deposition or testimony.
-If available, review the transcripts from previous hearings or depositions before your deposition or testimony.
-If your deposition has already been taken, it is important that you review your deposition testimony before you testify in court.
+Create and review a timeline of events before your deposition or testimony.
+Review all important documents and other significant tangible information (e.g., photographs and recordings) before your deposition or testimony.
+If available, review the transcripts from previous hearings or depositions as well.
+If your deposition in a divorce case has already been taken, it is important that you review your deposition before you testify in court.
 There is no substitute for preparation.

 Be brief.
-If the opposing attorney is questioning you, do not make his or her job easier by speculating, explaining your answers, or anticipating questions.
-For example, do not suppose what he or she intended to ask and answer that question as well as the question asked.
-If you do not know an answer, or if you do not remember something, say so.
+If the opposing attorney is questioning you, do not make their job easier by speculating, explaining your answers, or anticipating their questions.
+For example, do not think about what they intended to ask and answer that question as well as the question asked.
+If you do not know an answer or if you do not remember something, say so.
 Do not speculate on what might have happened or what normally would happen.
-Sometimes it may be appropriate to begin your answer by saying, “To the best of my recollection.”
+Sometimes, it may be appropriate to begin your answer by saying, “To the best of my recollection….”
 Do not guess or estimate.
-Give the attorneys present ample time to object when you are asked a question.
-Make your answers brief, and only answer the question asked.
-When you have finished answering the question – stop talking.
+Allow the attorneys ample time to object when you are asked a question.
+Then, make your answers brief, and only answer the question asked.
+When you have finished answering the question, stop talking.
 Do not try to explain or justify your answer.
 Do not volunteer information.
-Sometimes an attorney will ask a confusing or compound question.
-Ask that the question be repeated.
+Sometimes, an attorney will ask a confusing or compound question: If this happens, ask that the question be repeated.
 If it remains unintelligible, ask that it be rephrased because you do not understand the question.
-Do not ask, “Do you mean….?”
+Do not ask, “Do you mean…?”

-Putting words in your mouth.
-Do not allow the opposing attorney to put words into your mouth.
-Quite often, the opposing attorney will attempt to paraphrase or summarize a series of questions and answers into a single question.
+Don’t let them put words in your mouth.
+Quite often, the opposing attorney during divorce depositions will attempt to paraphrase or summarize a series of questions and answers into a single question.
 Listen to the question very carefully.
 If the question ties a series of significant facts together, it should be asked in a series of questions, not in a single compound question.
-For instance, the attorney might say something like, “You met with Mr. Smith and the child six times, but you only met with my client and her husband three times, isn’t that true?”
+For instance, the attorney might say something like, “You met with Mr. Smith and the child six times, but you only met with my client and her husband three times: Isn’t that true?”
 The question is really asking about the number of appointments for four individuals.
-Furthermore, we cannot determine by the question whether the appointments were individual sessions or joint session.
-A “Yes” answer could be interpreted a number of different ways.
-Do not answer paraphrased or summary questions unless the question is only subject to a single interpretation.
+Furthermore, we cannot determine by the question whether the appointments were individual sessions or joint sessions.
+A “yes” answer could be interpreted in several different ways.
+Do not answer paraphrased, compound, or summary questions unless the question is only subject to a single interpretation.

 Leave the door open.
-Do not be lured into being inclusive.
 When the other attorney asks you, “Is that all?” say, “That is all I remember at this time,” or “At this time, that is all I can recall that I found.”

-Paper chase.
-If a document is shown to you and you are asked if you can identify it, your answer will normally be “Yes.”
-Stop.
+Be careful with presented documents.
+If a document is shown to you and you are asked if you can identify it, your answer will normally be “yes.”
+Stop there.
 Make the attorney ask you to describe the document.
-Then identify the document by keywords that appear at the top of the page, such as the title, date, addressee, and writer.
-The attorney questioning you is not asking if you have ever seen the document before by simply asking if you can identify it.
-If you have never seen the document before identify it by using words such as, “This appears to be ….”
+Then, identify the document by keywords that appear at the top of the page, such as the title, date, addressee, and writer.
+Note that the attorney questioning you is not asking if you have ever seen the document before by simply asking if you can identify it.
+If you have never seen the document before, identify it by using words such as, “This appears to be….”

-Objections.
-As you are giving testimony, an attorney might object to a question propounded to you.
-When that happens, stop and do not proceed to answer until you are instructed to do so by your attorney or the judge.
+Wait for objections.
+As you are giving testimony, an attorney might object to a question posed to you.
+When that happens, stop; do not proceed to answer until you are instructed to do so by your attorney or the judge.

 Remain calm.
 The opposing attorney’s strategy may include getting you to become argumentative, defensive, or just plain angry.
-No matter how angry you become do not let it show.
+No matter how angry you become, do not let it show.
 Check your tone of voice so that it remains calm, pleasant, earnest, and reasonable.
-Prepare yourself to shield against irritating insinuations and the behavior of the opposing attorney.
+Prepare yourself to guard against irritating insinuations and the behavior of the opposing attorney.
 Your opponent’s case improves if you show hostility.
-Being reasonable under provocation will improve your case.
+Being reasonable under provocation may be important to the outcome of your case.

 Document Production